Permissionless-Software-Foundation/slp-tokens.com/docs/communication.md

 - [psf-dex-dev](https://t.me/psf_dex_dev) is used for technical discussion around the [bch-dex](https://dex.fullstack.cash) DEX software, and its forks for the AVAX and eCash blockchains.<br /><br />

 ## Alternative Communication Channels
 PSF members are constantly evaluating alternative communication channels, in case Telegram ever becomes an unfriendly place for PSF members to communicate.
 The [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet) has commands for sending email-like end-to-end-encrypted (e2ee) messages using a combination of BCH blockchain and IPFS network.
-This is the primary way the [Minting Council](/governance/minting-council) communicates.
+This is the primary way the communicates.
 This is our primary fallback communication medium, but we are also keeping our eyes on the following communication technologies:

 - [Gitter.im](https://gitter.im/) has tight integration with GitHub and is a popular communication platform for software developers.
 There are services for creating bridges between Gitter and Telegram.<br /><br />
 - [Matrix](https://matrix.org/) is an anon-friendly chat technology.
 It's easy to create bridges between Matrix and Telegram.<br /><br />